-The attacker tries to create a fake transaction F whose transaction ID matches this second half of T. An easy way to do it is to create a fake transaction having one output for the fake payment to the victim, and scan all possible values for the lock_time field; when the space is exhausted, the input script is slightly modified and a new 32-bit space of lock_time values is created.
+The attacker will try to create a fake transaction R whose transaction ID matches the right half of T and use this fake transaction to cheat a victim.
+An easy way to do it is to create a fake transaction having one output for the fake payment to the victim, and scan all possible values for the lock_time field until the transaction ID matches the second half of T. When the lock_time field space is exhausted, the input script can be slightly modified and a new 32-bit space of lock_time values is created.
 Again, an AsicBoost-like technique can be used to save one message-scheduler of the double-SHA2 operation.

 The total number of bits to brute-force in the second stage is therefore 40 bits.

 Interestingly, the brute-forced half of the transaction created in the first stage can be reused as many times if the second stage is re-done.
 The attacks can be carried out at different times, in different blocks.
-Therefore, following attacks require only brute-forcing 40 bit each.
+Therefore, after a successful first attack the following attacks require only brute-forcing 40 bit each.
 If the number of outputs in P is 33K, the amortized cost of the attack corresponds approximately to brute-forcing only 65 bits.
 A final transaction E is added in the same block to consume the output of T and recover the funds at risk.